5 Hidden Psychological Reasons Cats Dominate The Internet

 Wrong, they are MASTER manipulators.
 These furry felines have been caught red-handed in their scheming acts.
 A scientific finding published in Current Biology revealed that cats vocally manipulate their owners by exploiting this deep, innate need to nurture.

 With what is known as a “solicitation” purr, cats have perfected a calculated meow that has similarities to human baby’s cry.
-There is a specific frequency in this special purr that mirrors the sounds from a human infant.
+There is a specific frequency in this special purr that mirrors the sounds of a human infant.
 Through their subliminal messages, these evil geniuses fine-tune their meows and purrs to prompt owners to respond to them.
 Stimulating our biological instinct to nurture our offspring, the purr is used to convey, “freaking feed me” or “look at the bloody present I brought you.”
 As cat owners know, cats are deviously good at getting what they want, whether it’s a meal, some attention or your soul.

 Reason 2: Cats Are Too Cool for the Game of Cat-and-Mouse